khangnhddev/PHP-Note/README.md

 If yourbank.com/transfer-fund implements the CSRF correctly, it generates a one-time token and inserts the token into the fund transfer form like this

 ### Sanitize Input

+### Flash Messages
+A flash message allows you to create a message on one page and display it once on another page.
+To transfer a message from one page to another, you use the $_SESSION superglobal variable.